Duration: at least FIVE days

 Santa Ana’s volcanic crater lake El Salvador’s highest volcano is called Illamatepec.
 We started our guided tour at 11 am.
 The hike up was a lot more challenging than we expected.
 Starting in a forest area, the beginning of your walk is pretty unimpressive.

 As we got higher, the flora changed drastically.
 Colorful lava rocks from beige to orange and red are home to some absurdly impressive plants.
 The hike took us about two hours, and it’s steep sometimes.
 It’s pretty windy on top of the volcano, so bring a windbreaker!
-If the hike didn’t leave you breathless, the view over the volcano crater will most certainly.
+If the hike didn’t leave you breathless, the view over the volcano crater will most certainly be.
 The turquoise sulphuric lake looks surreal.
 It’s so stunning that it seems impossible to take your eyes off the crater lake.
 As we continued to walk around the crater, we were rewarded with stunning views of Lago Coatepeque, too.
 It’s an impressive panorama, with Lago Coatepeque on one side and the mesmerizing sulphuric crater lake on the other.
 For obvious reasons, this hike highlights many travelers coming to El Salvador.

 Lago Coatepeque